pi-hole/pi-hole/README.md

 - [Digital Ocean](https://www.digitalocean.com/?refcode=344d234950e1) _affiliate link_
 - [Stickermule](https://www.stickermule.com/unlock?ref_id=9127301701&utm_medium=link&utm_source=invite) _earn a $10 credit after your first purchase_
 - [Amazon](http://www.amazon.com/exec/obidos/redirect-home/pihole09-20) _affiliate link_
-- Spreading the word about our software, and how you have benefited from it
+- Spreading the word about our software and how you have benefited from it

 ### Contributing via GitHub

 We welcome _everyone_ to contribute to issue reports, suggest new features, and create pull requests.

 If you have something to add - anything from a typo through to a whole new feature, we're happy to check it out!
-Just make sure to fill out our template when submitting your request; the questions that it asks will help the volunteers quickly understand what you're aiming to achieve.
+Just make sure to fill out our template when submitting your request; the questions it asks will help the volunteers quickly understand what you're aiming to achieve.

 You'll find that the [install script](https://github.com/pi-hole/pi-hole/blob/master/automated%20install/basic-install.sh) and the [debug script](https://github.com/pi-hole/pi-hole/blob/master/advanced/Scripts/piholeDebug.sh) have an abundance of comments, which will help you better understand how Pi-hole works.
 They're also a valuable resource to those who want to learn how to write scripts or code a program!
 We encourage anyone who likes to tinker to read through it and submit a pull request for us to review.